 |Michael Hawker ***||7||100%|

 ** Patricia Cross was unable to attend the Audit Committee meeting on 8 May 2018 due to medical reasons.

 *** Michael Hawker retired from the Committee with effect from 31 March 2019.

 **** Keith Williams retired from the Committee with effect 23 May 2019.

 The following officers normally attend, by invitation, all meetings of the committee:

 Other members of senior management are also invited to attend as appropriate, to present reports.

-The Board is satisfied that Keith Williams, Glyn Barker, Michael Hawker and Patricia Cross each met the requirements to be an audit committee financial expert.
-In addition, the Board is satisfied that Keith Williams has recent and relevant financial experience in accordance with the Code and satisfies the requirements for competence in accounting and/or auditing under the Disclosure and Transparency Rules.
+The Board is satisfied that Keith Williams, Glyn Barker, Michael Hawker and Patricia Cross each met the requirements to be an audit committee financial expert in 2018.
+In addition, the Board is satisfied that Keith Williams had recent and relevant financial experience in accordance with the Code and satisfied the requirements for competence in accounting and/or auditing under the Disclosure and Transparency Rules.

 Committee role and responsibilities